9wm/9wm/README.md

 I may get to this in the future, but for now,
 I feel like learning about Wayland is a better use of my effort.

+Lack of EWMH means some applications (especially games) will break when trying to go fullscreen.

 Authors
 =======